wasp-sweden/wara-sw-tech-tools/README.md

 The corpus can then be used as follows:

-1. Run `ove buildme` to compile the entire corpus, or specify a subset of the projects to build (e.g. `ove buildme depclean commons_numbers_examples`).
+1. Run `ove buildme/buildme-parallel` to compile the entire corpus, or specify a subset of the projects to build.
+Examples:

+    $ ove buildme depclean commons_numbers_examples
+    $ ove buildme corpus +small +c
+    $ ove buildme tools +medium +java

 2. Tools can now be invoked using `ove <tool> [subject...]`, e.g. `ove depclean -s commons_numbers_examples` to run DepClean on the Apache Commons Numbers examples.
 This will result in a JSON report in `results/depclean/default/commons_numbers_examples-<timestamp>.json`.
 3. Results can be presented using the TEP dashboard by running `ove dashboard <projects...>`, e.g. `ove dashboard depclean`.